imakeeva1qa/devops_training/3.3 GitLab/README.md

 (however the last step should be triggered manually i.e. approved or so).
 ![](images/prod_deploy_3.png)

-Deployment is just a pulling .jar file from Nexus repository and run the app (Hello World!).
+Deployment is just a pulling .jar file from Nexus repository and running the app (Hello World!).
 ![](images/prod_deploy_4.png)

 ![](images/sonarqube_report.png)